jahanalem/LiliShop-frontend-angular/README.md

 Our backend is built on robust technologies:

-Tech Stack: .NET 8, C#, PostgreSQL, Redis, Entity Framework (ORM)
+Tech Stack: .NET 8, C#, Microsoft SQL Server, Redis, Entity Framework (ORM)
 Redis: We leverage Redis for storing customer shopping carts in server memory, offering quick and persistent data access.
 Design Patterns: Implementation of Repository, Unit Of Work, Generic, and Specification patterns for efficient data handling.